 During Goa Carnival there are lots of things to do and see including Goan theatre performances, Goan art, short plays, Goan music shows as well as see some eat some delicious Goan cuisine.
-It is the final day, Fat Tuesday that is sees the most celebrations full of eating, drinking and merrymaking.
+Fat Tuesday or Shrove Tuesday is the final day and sees the most celebrations full of eating, drinking and merrymaking.
 There is a famous red-and-black dance that is held in the Clube Nacional in Panjim.

 Just like in Brazil the celebrations are presided over by King Momo who opens the carnival by declaring ‘Kha, piye, and majja kar’, which means to eat drink and have a lot of fun!
 King Momo leads the crowds in the parades and is followed by thousands of musicians, acrobats, clowns, dancers, brass bands, jesters, fire-eaters and more who feature in the Panaji Procession.

 What is carnival in Kandy?

 The Kandy Esala Perahera which is also known as the Kandy Carnival or The Festival of the Sacred Tooth Relic, is one of the oldest and grandest Buddhist festivals in the world.
 It takes place in the city of Kandy in Sri Lanka and runs for ten days.
 It is held in the Sinhalese month of Esala which may fall in either July or August.